Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 The following step-by-step procedure can be used to install a working development environment of *openstreetmap-carto* exploiting [Kosmtik](https://github.com/kosmtik) on an Ubuntu PC.

 Notice that Kosmtik does not currently install on Windows (setup fails on *node-mapnik*).
-It can be installed on:
+It can be installed by now on:

 - a Unix server (e.g., Ubuntu)
 - a local UNIX virtual machine
 - a cloud based virtual machine

-A PostGIS database is needed and can be installed locally (suggested) or remotely (will be likely slow, depending on the network).
+A PostGIS database is needed and can be installed locally (suggested) or remotely (might be slow, depending on the network).

 The here described installation procedure drives you to set-up Kosmtik with Ubuntu.
-We consider using Ubuntu 15.4 Vivid (but also 14.4 Trusty works).
+We consider using Ubuntu 15.4 Vivid or Ubuntu 14.04.3 LTS Trusty (other versions should work).

 ## Update Ubuntu